Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: End-of-the-world (ETW) branes from matter chords, and the holographic dictionary

-Now, we would like to interpret the type of solutions we recovered.
-Following previous work on partially entangled thermal states \cite{Goel:2018ubv} in the finite $N$ SYK model (which has extended with double-scaled chord matter operators in \cite{Aguilar-Gutierrez:2025pqp}), we know that (one-sided) ETW branes can be described by SYK systems with two particle insertions, where one of the (left or right) sectors has been removed.
-This describes strong backreaction in the dual bulk due to a heavy one-particle insertion in the DSSYK model which removes a large portion of the geometry, as illustrated in Fig. \ref{fig:brane_from_DSSYK} (a).
+Now, we would like to interpret the {{procedure leading to \eqref{eq:true Okuyama} in view of the}} previous work on partially entangled thermal states \cite{Goel:2018ubv} {{(see below their (5.4))}} in the finite $N$ SYK model.\footnote{{{This has also been an extended with double-scaled chord matter operators in \cite{Aguilar-Gutierrez:2025pqp}.}}} ETW branes {{in the bulk}} can be described by SYK systems with two {{operator}} insertions. {{In our case,}} one of the chord sectors is removed {{ for a heavy enough operator insertion.
+Similar to \cite{Goel:2018ubv}, when $\beta_R\rightarrow\infty$ (i.e. the zero temperature limit), the right-chord subsystem reaches its ground state, which suppresses the dynamics of the corresponding chord number $n_R$.
+This limit eliminates the corresponding terms in the two-sided DSSYK Hamiltonian \eqref{eq:pair DSSYK Hamiltonians 1 particle} that lead to \eqref{eq:true Okuyama}.}} This describes strong backreaction in the bulk due to a heavy one-particle insertion in the DSSYK model which removes a large portion of the geometry, as illustrated in Fig. \ref{fig:brane_from_DSSYK} (a).

-Here, the thermal circle is bisected into left and right sectors with respect to a matter chord insertion, is split apart in limit where the right subregion becomes flat and only the left or right side remains.
-In App. \ref{sapp:comparison 1p partition function}, we study the corresponding partition function $Z_\Delta(\beta_L,\beta_R)$ in the $\beta_R\rightarrow0$ limit.
-By integrated out one of the two chord sectors (e.g. $n_L$ from (\ref{eq:constraints Okuyama})) we find that a Hamiltonian of the form (\ref{eq:ASC Hamiltonian}) with
+Here, the thermal circle is bisected into left and right sectors with respect to a matter chord insertion, {{and it}} is split apart in limit where the {{one of the}} subregions becomes flat and only the left or right side remains. {{To confirm our interpretation,}} in App. \ref{sapp:comparison 1p partition function} we study the corresponding partition function $Z_\Delta(\beta_L,\beta_R)$ in the {{$\beta_R\rightarrow\infty$}} limit.\footnote{{{We remark that the global state remains pure; the evaluation of $Z(\beta_L,\beta_R\rightarrow\infty)$ (App. \ref{app:ETW brane partition function}) corresponds to setting $\beta_L$ in the HH state of the one-particle chord space, so the system we describe does not originate from tracing the left or chord sector of a state in chord space.
+Meanwhile, from the bulk perspective, it is argued in \cite{Goel:2018ubv} (see below (5.4)) that the ETW brane itself has an associated entropy that purifies the rest of the geometry.
+It would be interesting to confirm their interpretation using sine dilaton gravity with ETW branes \cite{Blommaert:2025avl}.}}} By integrating out one of the two chord sectors (e.g. $n_L$ from (\ref{eq:constraints Okuyama})) we {{recover}} a Hamiltonian of the form (\ref{eq:ASC Hamiltonian}) with

+{{which thus confirms our interpretation that setting either $\beta_{L/R}\rightarrow\infty$ (while keeping $\beta_{R/L}$ finite) corresponds to the system described by the one-sided ETW brane Hamiltonian \eqref{eq:true Okuyama}.
+To discuss this further, let us consider again $\beta_R\rightarrow\infty$, which geometrically corresponds to a planar limit for the would-be right half-circle, as in Fig. \ref{fig:brane_from_DSSYK} (a).
+This might seem in tension with $n_R\rightarrow\infty$; where do the right-sided chords go as we remove the right half-circle?
+Our interpretation is that this should be understood as a limiting case where the right side of the Euclidean circle approaches the ETW brane, and in the singular limit $\beta_R\rightarrow\infty$ one fits arbitrarily many chords behind the ETW brane.
+Note however, that the system remains well-defined in this limit as we show in App. \ref{app:ETW brane partition function}.
+It would be interesting to explore this point further.}}